vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 22 This also holds true for MBh 7.173.94.

 23 Cf. the Gr.hyapariśis.t.as¯utras of Baudhāyana (3rd–4th centuries ad?), which say that if Siva is worshipped in an image there is an eye-opening rite, when in a ´ liṅga there is not (TS 11).
-Cf. ibiḍII.17 (Harting 1922, 10 l.
+Cf. ibid.
+II.17 (Harting 1922, 10 l.
 23).